SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-status-models.md

 The payment order response with status `paid`, and the `paid` resource expanded.
 Please note that the main code example is of a card payment.
-We have included `paid` resources of the remaining methods below the main code example.
+We have included `paid` resources of the remaining payment methods below the main code example.
 Resource examples where details are empty indicate that no details are available.